MiguelDominguesKPU/INFO-3225-project/README.md

 - Very modular, extendable and encapsulated design.
 - Practiced OOP principles such as encapsulation, inheritence, polymorphism/dynamic binding, data-hiding, and abstraction

-- Design Patterns used:
+Design Patterns practiced:
 State: - to seperate the multiple game states (start, running, end) and handle user input
-Factory-Builder: - Encapsulates game object creation into a simple set of methods.
+Factory-Builder: - Encapsulates game object and game level creation into a simple set of methods.

 - Recursively randomly-generated maps